-FRP-260 Interagency Incident Management (S-260) 1 credit, not offered every term
+FRP-260 Interagency Incident Management (S-260)

 NWCG S-260 certified.
 Provides the prerequisite knowledge and skills to perform the tasks of the positions in the Incident Command System (ICS) for which NWCG S-260 is required.
 Prerequisite: FF1 status.